 A schedule is so much more than just a filled-in calendar.
 It’s a statement about what’s important to you and what deserves your time.

 “We spend much of our days on autopilot—not giving much thought to what we are doing with our time.
 This is a problem.

 “It’s difficult to prevent the trivial from creeping into every corner of your schedule if you don’t face, without flinching, your current balance between deep and shallow work, and then adopt the habit of pausing before action and asking, ‘What makes the most sense right now?’”

-How you make a schedule for your day doesn’t have to be up to other people.
-And the more control you take over your time to make, the better you’ll feel about the progress you make every single day.
+How you make a schedule doesn’t have to be up to other people.
+The more control you take over your time, the better you’ll feel about your progress every single day.

 How about the Anti-schedule from the book by Neil Fiore – “The Now Habit.
 A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play”?
 You put recreational (or, better to say, fun and pleasure) activities first, so you don’t feel like work eats time from your fun time, also add more value to work time as it becomes clearly limited.